ostern42/CamBridge/WISDOM_META.md

 *"Making the improbable reliably simple - one tab-complete at a time!"*

-*Master reference for CamBridge v0.7.16 - The version that reads itself!*
+*Master reference for CamBridge v0.7.17 - Config validation complete!*